Challenges in Continued Development of Metal Oxide Surge Arresters

 Moreover, unlike the gapped silicon carbide arresters it replaced, MO technology has also allowed applications beyond traditional overvoltage protection at substations.
 These new applications have included multi-column UHV station arresters for systems above 1000 kV, HVDC arresters in converter stations (valve protection arresters being the most important), distribution and transmission line arresters (with or without a series gap) and arrester banks in flexible AC transmission systems for overvoltage protection of series capacitors in case of line faults.
 The most recent development sees MO arresters applied as indispensable energy absorbers in emerging HVDC circuit breakers.

 Energy handling capability and potential electrical degradation of MO resistors has been one of the concerns since the start.
 Due to permanent connection to the line, a gapless MO arrester can theoretically suffer thermal runaway after excessive energy input or due to deterioration of its non-linear voltage-current characteristic.
 Fortunately, electrical degradation is no longer regarded as a risk for experienced arrester manufacturers.
-Moreover, demanding test requirements in current standards will hopefully avoid any setback from this high level already achieved.
+Moreover, demanding test requirements in current standards now hopefully avoid any setback from the high level already achieved.

 One of the most interesting developments these days is that simulation tools have become very powerful.
 This has made it possible to optimize EHV and UHV arrester designs with respect to external grading system and thermal stability limit using non-linear, fully coupled electro-thermal simulations.
 This, in turn, has opened the door to designing UHV arresters with reduced need for full-scale laboratory testing, which is difficult at these voltage levels.
 The trend to avoid full scale testing is also supported by ‘smart’ approaches in the standards in regard to dielectric withstand tests.
 For example, based on sufficient experimental experience, the need for such tests can be avoided if certain minimum clearance requirements are fulfilled.
 Thus, UHV arresters can be developed and qualified without need for full-size 1000 kV test facilities.